diegojromerolopez/functainer/README.md

 # functainer

-Dockerize a function and run it in a container
+Dockerize a function and run it in a container directly from Python.